 Warner Bros.'
-The Real finished up a four-week test on select Fox TV stations, averaging a 1.1 rating/4 share in households for its entire run, up 57% from its year-ago time periods.
+The Real finished up a four-week test on select Fox Television Stations, averaging a 1.1 rating/4 share in households for its entire run, up 57% from its year-ago time periods.

 Meanwhile, Twentieth's Kris Jenner averaged a 0.8/2 for its first four weeks of its six-week test and was unchanged from its August 2012 time periods.

 Among women 25-54, The Real jumped 150% from last year's time periods to a 1.0/7, while Kris increased 40% to a 0.7/5.

 On WNYW New York, the only market in which the two newcomers run back to back, The Real at noon shot up 40% from its Kris lead-in to a 1.4/5 four-week household average.
 In addition, The Real was tops in its time period in the key women 25-54 demographic over its entire month-long run, surging 200% from the year-ago shows it replaced to a 1.5/10.

 At the top of the first-run chart, CTD's Judge Judy, in repeats all week, ticked up 3% from the prior week, and climbed 9% from last year to a 6.2, remaining the first-run leader.
 Warner Bros.'
 People's Court rebounded 7% from its season low in the prior session to a 1.6.
 Warner Bros.'
 Judge Mathis was flat at a 1.3.
 Twentieth's Judge Alex added 10% to a 1.1.
 Twentieth's Divorce Court dropped 9% to a new season-low 1.0.
 Entertainment Studios' America's Court was flat at a 0.6.
 ES' newcomer Justice for All lost 20% to a 0.4 and its We the People was flat at a 0.2.